prodigeni/pdfmasher/help/en/index.rst

 to guess the role of each piece of text in the PDF.
 I think that in all but the simplest cases, it's a mistake to think that anything short of an AI can do that kind of guessing.

 Enter PdfMasher.
-PdfMasher asks for the user about the role of each piece of text, and does it in an efficient manner.
+PdfMasher asks the user about the role of each piece of text, and does it in an efficient manner.
 Your PDF has a header on each page and you don't want them to litter your text?
 Sort text elements by Y-position (thus grouping them all together), shift select the elements and flag them as ignored.
 They will not appear on your final HTML.
 Your PDF has footnotes on many pages?